szigor/EmailSenderService/README.md

 Microservice that is responsible for sending emails to users.

-# Konfiguracja aplikacji
+# Application config

-## Konfiguracja poczty
+## Email config

-Aby skonfigurować pocztę, należy ustawić następujące właściwości w pliku `application.properties`:
+To configure email sending, you need to provide the following parameters in the `application.properties` file:

-- `spring.mail.host`: adres hosta poczty
+- `spring.mail.host`: the mail host address
-- `spring.mail.port`: numer portu serwera poczty
+- `spring.mail.port`: the port number of the mail server
-- `spring.mail.username`: nazwa użytkownika do logowania
+- `spring.mail.username`: the username for logging in
-- `spring.mail.password`: hasło użytkownika do logowania
+- `spring.mail.password`: the password for logging in

-## Konfiguracja bazy danych
+## Database config

-Aby skonfigurować bazę danych H2, należy ustawić następujące właściwości w pliku `application.properties`:
+To configure the H2 database, the following properties should be set in the `application.properties` file:

-- `spring.datasource.url`: adres URL bazy danych
+- `spring.datasource.url`: the database URL address
-- `spring.datasource.username`: nazwa użytkownika bazy danych
+- `spring.datasource.username`: the database username
-- `spring.datasource.password`: hasło użytkownika bazy danych
+- `spring.datasource.password`: the database user password
-- `spring.h2.console.path`: sciezka bazy danych
+- `spring.h2.console.path`: the database driver class name

-##Dane
+## Database data

-Dane testowe są wprowadzone w pliku `import.sql`.
+The data for the database is entered in the `import.sql` file.

-## Pliki z logami
+## Log files

-Pliki z logami znajdują się w folderze `logs`.
+Log files are located in the `logs` folder.